ryukirisame/learnSystemDesign/DNS.md

 * `198.41.0.4` is **A.ROOT-SERVERS.NET** (one of the 13 root servers).
 * **Question:** “What is the IP of `www.example.com`?”
 * **Root Answer:**
-  “I don’t know the IP, but `.com` is managed by these TLD name servers:”
+  “I don’t know the IP, but `.com` domains are handled by these TLD name servers:”

   ```
   a.gtld-servers.net.
 192.5.6.30